elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-key-roles-of-nutrition-and-hydration-in-physical-and-mental-health.md

 url: /learn/nursing/questions/what-are-the-key-roles-of-nutrition-and-hydration-in-physical-and-mental-health
 score: -1.0
 related_article1:
+    id: 169780
+    title: >-
+        What are the health implications of overweight and obesity?
+    subject: Nursing
+    url: /learn/nursing/questions/what-are-the-health-implications-of-overweight-and-obesity
+related_article2:
     id: 169784
+    title: >-
-    title: How can cultural and religious considerations impact individual dietary needs in patient care?
+        How can cultural and religious considerations impact individual dietary needs in patient care?
     subject: Nursing
     url: /learn/nursing/questions/how-can-cultural-and-religious-considerations-impact-individual-dietary-needs-in-patient-care
-related_article2:
-    id: 169780
-    title: What are the health implications of overweight and obesity?
-    subject: Nursing
-    url: /learn/nursing/questions/what-are-the-health-implications-of-overweight-and-obesity
 related_article3:
-    id: 169769
+    id: 169782
-    title: How do the World Health Organization guidelines influence nutrition and hydration practices?
+    title: >-
+        Why is water essential for the body, and what are the main sources of hydration?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-the-world-health-organization-guidelines-influence-nutrition-and-hydration-practices
+    url: /learn/nursing/questions/why-is-water-essential-for-the-body-and-what-are-the-main-sources-of-hydration
 related_article4:
-    id: 169773
+    id: 169780
+    title: >-
-    title: What is the role of vitamins in body functions, and what are some common sources?
+        What are the health implications of overweight and obesity?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-vitamins-in-body-functions-and-what-are-some-common-sources
+    url: /learn/nursing/questions/what-are-the-health-implications-of-overweight-and-obesity
 related_article5:
-    id: 169773
+    id: 169782
+    title: >-
-    title: What is the role of vitamins in body functions, and what are some common sources?
+        Why is water essential for the body, and what are the main sources of hydration?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-vitamins-in-body-functions-and-what-are-some-common-sources
+    url: /learn/nursing/questions/why-is-water-essential-for-the-body-and-what-are-the-main-sources-of-hydration
 ---

 &nbsp;